courselab/sys-our-syssoft-project/CONTRIBUTING.md

     <type>/<issue-number>/<short-descriptive-note>
  ```

- Use lowercase alphanumeric characters, underscores, and hyphens in place of
+ Use lowercase alphanumeric ASCII characters, underscores, and hyphens in
- spaces.
+ place of spaces.
 No punctuation.

   Example: